PrisonTeam/Prison/knownissues_v3.2.x.md

 # To Do Items - During Alpha v3.2.4

+- Convert AutoFeaturesConfig to a Singleton.
+GUI is having issues with consistency?

+- For `/ranks player <playerName>` add a optional perm to list all permissions that match a pattern.
+This will allow checking to see if a player has a specfic perm.

+- Provide util functions that can run other commands for the players.
+Could be useful to for BlockEvents.

+- restrict access to the root commands in prison so players cannot run them even though they won't have access to the actual commands.

 - Fixed: player-mine placeholders do not work

 - Fixed: rankup does not work.
 This may have looked like some placeholders were not working after a /rankup.